devleaks/divelog/README.md

 - Second, the user accept divelog candidates and divelogs are effectively created.
 - Finally, a creation report list imported dives.

+If dive notes are a concatenation of briefing and debriefing notes, they are split.
+(See below.)

+#### Export Dives ####

+Press _Donwload my logbook_ to download a comma separated values of all your dives.

+There is currently no possibility to download selected dives.
+All dives are downloaded.
+Briefing and debriefing fields are concatenated in a note field, separated by '+++'.

 ### Interface to event_calendar Module ###

-Event_calendar is a general purpose event and calendar module.
+**Event_calendar** is a general purpose event and calendar module.
-It allows users to add new events or register (partcipate) to existing ones.
+It allows users to add new events or register (participate) to existing ones.

 If enabled on your Elgg site, the **event_calendar** module will work with divelog.